davidtrestini/PNpedia/Core post-Newtonian quantities/Fluxes/Angular momentum flux/Circular orbits/Spinning/Nonprecessing/Without tidal effects/README.md

 # Flux of energy for spinning, non-precessing, structureless compact binaries on elliptic orbits

-The file ``flux.txt`` contains the flux of energy for spinning, non-precessing (i.e. aligned or antialigned spin), structureless (no tidal effects) compact binaries on elliptic orbits
+The file ``flux.txt`` contains the flux of energy for spinning, non-precessing (i.e. aligned or antialigned spin), structureless (no tidal effects) compact binaries on elliptic orbits.

+The result is given at 3.5PN accuracy, including all non-spinning, spin-orbit, spin-spin, and cubic-in-spin terms.

 ## Notations